The PCA9554B and PCA9554C are low-voltage 8-bit General Purpose Input/Output

 state differs from its corresponding Input Port register state and is used to indicate to the

-system master that an input state has changed.
+system controller that an input state has changed.

 INT can be connected to the interrupt input of a microcontroller.
 By sending an interrupt

 signal on this line, the remote I/O can inform the microcontroller if there is incoming data

 on its ports without having to communicate via the I²C-bus.
 Thus, the